Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Results

+The advantage of the R-CinBB $\pi/2$-pulse in NMR is also evaluated, as shown in Fig.~\ref{fig:hpi-pulses}.
+We applied two successive (R-CinBB, CORPSE, BB1, or square) $\pi/2$-pulses to the thermal equilibrium state.
+A pair of successive $\pi/2$-pulses is equivalent to a single $\pi$-pulse without errors and should lead to no signal.
+Therefore, the observed residual signals are measures of errors in these pulses.
+The advantage of the R-CinBB $\pi/2$-pulse is clear from the fact that the two successive R-CinBB $\pi/2$-pulses lead to small signals in wider ranges of both PLEs ($\ve$) and OREs ($f$).

+The advantage of the R-CinBB pulse in NMR is also evaluated in the case of $\pi$-pulses, as shown in Fig.~\ref{fig:pi-pulses}.
+We applied a (R-CinBB, CORPSE, BB1, or square) $\pi$-pulse to the thermal equilibrium state.
+An ideal $\pi$ pulse should lead to no signal.
+The advantage of the $\pi$ R-CinBB pulse is clear from the fact that the R-CinBB $\pi$-pulses lead to small signals in wider ranges of both PLEs ($\ve$) and OREs ($f$).
+These experiments were carried out as in the case of Fig.~\ref{fig:hpi-pulses}.
+It is interesting to note that the behaviours as a function of $\ve$ of CORPSE and square pulses are identical, which indicates that CORPSE has REPP with respect to PLE in the whole range of $\ve$ in Figs.~\ref{fig:hpi-pulses} and \ref{fig:pi-pulses}.
+On the other hand, the REPP of BB1 with respect to ORE is only valid for small $|f|$.

-The two dimensional shift-COrrelation SpectroscopY (COSY) is one of the most important 2D-NMR measurements~\cite{TDWC99}.
-We performe COSY experiments with 3-chloro-2,4,5,6-tetrafluoro-benzotrifluoride diluted in $d_6$-benzen of an about 300~mM concentration.
-We observe signals of $^{19}$F nuclei directly attached to a benzen ring ($^{19}$Fs at 2, 4, 5, and 6). $T_1$'s are between 0.6 and 1.0~s, while $T_2$'s are $\sim$ 0.3~s.
-We use this molecule because of the following reasons.
-Firstly, as shown in Fig.~\ref{fig:fbf-1D}, $^{19}$F signals of the molecule are widely spread.
-Secondly, the spectrum pattern is not so simple, although its molecular strcture is relatively simple.
+Next, we performed COSY experiments of 300~mM 3-chloro-2,4,5,6-tetrafluoro-benzotrifluoride in benzene-$d_6$.
+We utilized $\rm^{19}F$ at 2, 4, 5, and 6 as the target nuclear spin. $T_1$'s are between $0.6$ and $1.0$~s, whereas $T_2$'s are $\sim 0.3$~s.
+We chose this molecule for the following reasons.
+First, $^{19}$F signals of the molecule are widely spread, as shown in Fig.~\ref{fig:fbf-1D}.
+Second, the spectrum pattern is complex enough to examine the performance of the pulses, despite of its simple molecular structure.

-The pulse duration of a $\pi/2$-square pulse is12.4~$\mu$s which corresponds to a $B_1$ strength of 20~kHz in frequency unit.
-Note that the frequency difference between $-160$ and $-118$~ppm is 20~kHz at 470~MHz and is comparable with the strength of $B_1$.
-The total duration time of the R-CinBB pulse is $12.4 \times 8 = 99.2~\mu$s that is almost instantaneous like a square pulse in our experimental time scale and thus the replacement of a square pulse by the R-CinBB one leads no problem.
-The data are analyzed as follows.
-For both $t_1$ and $t_2$ period, shifted sine-bell window function is multiplied.
-For $t_1$, zero-filling is done once.
-This time-domain data is then Fourier-transformed and phased.
+Here, the pulse duration of a single square $\pi/2$-pulse is $12.4$~${\rm \mu}$s, which corresponds to a $B_1$ strength of $20$~kHz in frequency.
+The total duration of the R-CinBB pulse is $16.1 \times 12.4 ~$ ${\rm \mu} {\rm s} = 2.00 \times 10^2~{\rm \mu s}$, which is almost instantaneous compared with the inverse of the interaction strength in frequency.
+Therefore, the replacement of a square pulse by the R-CinBB pulse should not cause problems for most applications of liquid state NMR measurements.

-$B_1$ strength of a $\pi/2$-square pulse in frequency is comparable with the frequency difference between the highest and lowest peaks.
-Therefore, we expect that COSY experiments with square pulses may have some difficulties.
-There are attempts with BURP (Band-selective, Uniform Response, Pure Phase) to overcome these difficulties \cite{burp,asakura}.